 - G. In approved subdivisions, site condominiums or PUDs, Accessory Buildings shall be of residential construction.
-Sheet metal walls are prohibited. - H. No Accessory Building shall be used in any part for Dwelling or sleeping purposes. - I. Manufactured Homes, semi-trailers or other vehicles shall not be used as Accessory Buildings in agricultural or Residential Districts. - J. No Accessory Building shall occupy any portion of a required greenbelt or buffer in any Zoning District. - K. After the construction of an Accessory Building upon a Lot, no subsequent division of that Lot shall be made which would cause the Building located thereon to be in violation of the terms of this Ordinance.
+Siding shall be constructed of same material used in not less than fifty percent (50%) of the siding of the principal dwelling. - H. No Accessory Building shall be used in any part for Dwelling or sleeping purposes. - I. Manufactured Homes, semi-trailers or other vehicles shall not be used as Accessory Buildings in agricultural or Residential Districts. - J. No Accessory Building shall occupy any portion of a required greenbelt or buffer in any Zoning District. - K. After the construction of an Accessory Building upon a Lot, no subsequent division of that Lot shall be made which would cause the Building located thereon to be in violation of the terms of this Ordinance. - L. Accessory Buildings on Lots serving duplexes or multiple family residential: One building per lot is permitted not to exceed three percent (3%) of the total lot area.
+Carports shall be considered as detached garages for the purposes of this section. - M. Accessory buildings in Commercial and Industrial Zoning Districts shall meet the setbacks for Principal Buildings within that District.